itsdeluxe/ashkettle-ngmaterial/README.md

 I take no credit in any of the fine work that went into this project.

-I have updated to use the current stable 0.6.1 version and am now pointing to the CDN for everything included within it.
+I have updated to use the current stable 0.6.1 version.
 Later versions are a bit too bleeding edge for production.

 Use
 ---